When it comes to housing reptiles, many owners wonder whether or not they should keep multiple pets in the same tank.

 If your females are not getting along, it is best to remove the new gecko and house it in its enclosure.

-In any case, you will need to guarantee there is plenty of space in the enclosure for your two females to have their own space.
+Make sure there is plenty of space in the enclosure for your two females to have their own space.

 Placing extra hides and plants in the enclosure will provide your pets with the option of solitude when they need a break.

-Since cresties enjoy hanging out in the canopies of trees, having multiple perches within the habitat is ideal, so both of your pets have their own space.
+Since cresties enjoy hanging out in the canopies of trees, having multiple perches within the habitat is ideal so both of your pets have their own space.

 Adult Male and Female Tank Mates